RockHong/vim-env/VimGeneralHelp.md

 the "# register contains the name of the alternate buffer’s file. register ": contains the most recently executed : command register / contains the most recent search pattern

+## range
+The last line in the file can be referenced by the "$" sign.
+The entire file may be referenced by the block "1,$" or "%" The current line is referred to as "."
+A block of text may be referred to by its line numbers or its marked lines. i.e. 5,38 or 't,'b

+## command-line mode
+:.,.+22!sort
+sort the current and 22 following lines. same as !22jsort

+:12,35w smallfile<Return>
+write the contents of the lines numbered 12 through 35 to a new file named smallfile

+:[range]w
+only write the lines in [range]

+:!pwd

+:r filename     include the contents of an external file :r !date

+:5,38 w newfile
+'t,'bw >> filename    Append a marked block to an existing file

 ##macro